Where to See the Brightest Holiday Lights in the Hudson Valley

 Kensico Dam Plaza, Valhalla

 Westchester’s Winter Wonderland arrives to set the county aglow all holiday season long.
 This year, the fest takes on a 1.2-mile drive-through format that leads visitors along a path filled with thousands of twinkling lights.
 The gorgeous candy cane lane is only surpassed by the 40-foot Christmas tree.
 Plus, be on the lookout for a special sighting of Santa.
-New in recent years are Kaleidoscope Alley and a 30-foot star for New Year’s wishes!
+New additions in recent years include Kaleidoscope Alley and a 125-foot pixel wall.

 Related: Get Lit at These Hudson Valley Tree Lighting Ceremonies